atsign-company/dump_cards/README.md

 ### list_projects.py

-Lists the project IDs, numbers and title for projects in a given (presently hard coded) organization.
+Lists the project IDs, numbers and title for projects in a given organization.
-`./list_projects.py`
+`./list_projects.py my-organisation`

 Example output:
 ```